nvaws/saa-c03/SAA-Lab01.md

 | HTTPS |   TCP    |    443     | Anywhere-IPv4 | 0.0.0.0/0 |
 |  SSH  |   TCP    |     22     | Anywhere-IPv4 | 0.0.0.0/0 |

+ * Click on Create

+Similarly create the other two Security Groups as given below.

 #### LnxWebSG